revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 - Netflix Zuul is an API Gateway server.
 - Zuul Server dynamically routes the requests to the respective backend microservice application.
 - For Example, all request starting with /api/account are mapped to account service and those starting with /api/sales are mapped to the sales service.
 - It works as a front door for all the requests.
 - Zuul is built to enable dynamic routing, monitoring, resiliency, and security.
 - Zuul is a JVM-based router and server-side load balancer from Netflix.
 </blockquote>

 </details>

 ---
-30. How to configure and use Netflix Zuul in Spring cloud application?
+30.How to configure and use Netflix Zuul in Spring cloud application?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)